seagle0128/dotfiles/README.md

 ![Centaur](logo.png)

-Full and clean configurations for development environment on GNU Linux, macOS and Cygwin.
+Full and clean configurations for development environment on GNU Linux and macOS.

 ## 🏗️ Project Structure